-Rule 15A - Group Members will carry out a transfer impact assessment before making transfers under this Policy.
+Rule 15A - Exporting Entities will carry out a transfer impact assessment before making transfers under this Policy.

-Exporting Entities will carry out a transfer impact assessment to assess if the legislation applicable to them prevents them from fulfilling their obligations under this Policy, or has a substantial effect on the guarantees provided under this Policy before making transfers of personal information under
+Exporting Entities will carry out a transfer impact assessment to assess if the laws and practices applicable to them prevents them from fulfilling their obligations under this Policy, or has a substantial effect on the guarantees provided under this Policy before making transfers of personal information under this Policy.
+The transfer impact assessment will be based on the understanding that laws and practices that respect fundamental rights and freedoms and do not exceed what is necessary and proportionate in a democratic society will not contradict this Policy.
+In carrying out the assessment, Exporting Entities will take into account: